-Each incoming freshman is required to purchase an Apple MacBook Pro with the latest operating system and Final Draft screenwriting software.
+Each incoming student is required to purchase an Apple MacBook Pro with the latest operating system and Final Draft screenwriting software.
 Students will also be using Adobe Creative Cloud, the license for which is provided by UNCSA at no additional cost.
-The 16" size is recommended to allow more window space for editing.
-You should purchase the model that has at least a 2.3GHz 8-core i9 processor, a minimum of 16 GB RAM, a minimum of 1TB of SSD storage, and the AMD Radeon Pro 5500M graphics card with 4GB of memory.
+The 14" Macbook Pro is recommended for editing.
+You should purchase the model that has the Apple M2 Pro with 12-Core CPU, 19-Core GPU, 16-core Neural Engine with 1TB SSD Storage or better and 16GB of unified memory.